Forest Maniac

-The Forest Maniac (Russian: Лесной маньяк) is the nickname given to an unidentified Russian serial killer who killed at least 12 people in the Samara Oblast from 1993 to 1997, predominantly targetting couples.
+The Forest Maniac (Russian: Лесной маньяк) is the nickname given to an unidentified Russian serial killer who killed at least 12 people in the Samara Oblast from 1993 to 1997, predominantly targeting couples.
 During the investigation, several suspects were identified and one was convicted for two murders, but his guilt in the remaining killings remains a subject of debate.

 Murders

 Modus operandi

 As victims, the killer would choose couples who secluded themselves in their cars around Samara and its suburbs, always at night.
 Typically, he would observe potential victims and wait until one of them got out of the car, whereupon he would stab said victim several times and then kill the remaining occupant.
 In one instance, in order to lure the victims out of the car, he hid in the bushes and pretended to cry out for help.
 In at least one survivor's account, he shot at their car with a sawed-off shotgun.

 Some have speculated that the killings might have been motivated by the mystical or the occult, due to the claim that some of the victims' bodies had supposedly been posed in the shape of a cross.